puppetlabs/puppetdb/documentation/api/query/v4/fact-nodes.markdown

 With the globbing array operator, we can also provide some basic matches against all elements in a map, or all elements in an array.
 This can be useful to search across all values that might appear in different places of the tree.

-This example shows a query that extracts all macaddresses for all ethernet devices:
+This example shows a query that extracts all `macaddresses` for all networking devices:

     curl -G 'http://puppetdb:8080/v4/fact-nodes' --data-urlencode 'query=["*>", "path", ["networking","*","macaddresses","*"]]'